-It is becoming rarer and rarer these days, but every so often we come across a client that has a website that isn’t optimised for mobile devices.
+Although it is becoming a less common occurrence these days, occasionally we come across a client with a website that isn’t optimised for mobile devices.

-5 years ago mobile responsiveness was considered an optional extra for many businesses.
-Those actively concerned with future-proofing did build their sites to respond to different device sizes, but a large proportion went with the traditional, now-outdated method of a static page built with only desktops devices in mind.
+Five years ago, mobile responsiveness was considered an optional extra for many businesses.
+Those actively concerned with future-proofing did build their sites to respond to different device sizes but a large proportion went with the traditional, now-outdated, method of a static page built with only desktop devices in mind.

 Today, having a website that looks great on mobile devices should be at the top of your list when assessing the quality of your web presence.
-Although hugely dependent on the individual and time of day, for our clients we find on average that >60% of website traffic comes from mobile devices.
+Although hugely dependent on the individual and time of day, our clients find on average that more than 60% of website traffic comes from mobile devices.

-Whether it’s commuting, sat on the sofa, or out and about, when we need to find something out we pull out our smart phone, and go to Google.
+Whether it’s while commuting, sat on the sofa, or out and about, when we need to find something out we generally pull out our smart phone and go to Google.
 When we land on a website that stands out as difficult to use, unclear, or slow, we quickly move away and visit the next result.
 This common behaviour illustrates the importance of a mobile responsive site.

 In short, if your site doesn’t look great on a mobile, you are losing business.